kuroneko1996/cyberlab/README.md

 Use `$style icon` to switch to icon style.

 Use `$style narrator` to switch to narrator style.

+Use `$style big` for the fullscreen text window style.

 See `screenshots` directory for more info.